-PEDRO FALCÃO USP - BRAZIL SATISFAC@GMAIL.COM Aspects of the theory of modal functions
+PEDRO FALCÃO UNIVERSITY OF SÃO PAULO - BRAZIL SATISFAC@GMAIL.COM Aspects of the theory of modal functions We present some aspects of the theory of

 We present some aspects of the theory of modal functions, which is the modal correlate of the theory of truth-functions.
 While the formulas of classical propositional logic express truth-functions, the formulas of modal propositional logic (S5) express modal functions.
-We generalize some theorems of the theory of truth-functions to the modal case; in particular, we show the functional completeness of some sets of modal functions and define a (new) notion of truth-functional reduct of modal functions, as well as the composition of modal functional logic (S5), functional completeness.
+We generalize some theorems of the theory of truth-functions to the modal case; in particular, we show the functional completeness of some sets of modal functions and define a (new) notion of 'truth-functional reduct' of modal functions, as well as the composition of modal functions in terms of such reducts.

-- Batchelor, Roderick. , 'Modal Functions', (lecture notes), 2011. - Burgess, John P., "Which Modal Logic Is the Right One?", NDJFL, 40, 1999, 81-93. - Carnap, Rudolf, "Modalities and quantification", JSL, 11, 1946, 33-64 - Kripke, Saul.
-"A completeness theorem in modal logic", JSL, 24, 1959, 1-14. - Massey, Gerald.
-"The theory of truth tabular connectives, both truthfunctional and modal", JSL, 31, 1966, 593-608.
+- Roderick Batchelor, Modal Functions, lecture notes, 2013. - John P. Burgess, "Which Modal Logic is the Right One?", NDJFL, 40, 1999, 81-93. - Rudolf Carnap, "Modalities and quantification", JSL, 11, 1946, 33-64 - Saul Kripke, "A completeness theorem in modal logic", JSL, 24, 1959, 1-14. - Gerald Massey, "The theory of truth tabular connectives, both truthfunctional and modal", JSL, 31, 1966, 593-608.